When you think of “autism,” does a male child come to mind?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-But those estimates are changing as we learn more about girls and women with autism.
-Autism affects females, too.
-It just affects them differently.
+But those estimates may change as we learn more about girls and women with autism, says pediatric psychologist Meagan Adley, PsyD.
+Autism affects females, too — it just affects them differently.

-Different gender, different symptoms
+Different gender, different signs